-Adverse Sustair ability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guide-lines for Multinational Enterprises 0.8% N/A Coverage: 45.3% Eligible: 49.2% The Asset Manager acts in accordance with the UN Global Compact principles and the OECD Guidelines for Multinational Enterprises, and is guided by these international standards to assess the behavior of companies.
-The compliance with the principles of the UN Global Compact is assessed using the Asset Manager's proprietary controversy screening and scoring.
-Companies with significant controversies related to the principles may be excluded from the investment universe, where such exclusion is outlined in the investment policy of a specific product.
-Engagement/Voting The Asset Manager systematically monitors companies held in LGT CP FL's portfolios and recommendation lists based on their ESG score and negative news flow.
-Any negative developments will, in a timely manner, result in reactive engagement on the specific issue with the company.
-Supposed breaches of international norms, especially the UNGC principles, will be prioritised as reactive engagement cases for deeper analysis as the Asset Manager considers human rights violations a material sustainability risk.
-In the engagement dialogue companies' views on the related negative events, measures taken to improve companies' practices and follow up actions to remedy the situation will be covered.
-If an engagement exercise proves unsuccessful, escalation strategies available include reducing or divestment of holdings in the investee company's securities, voting against the board of directors and consideration of a collaborative engagement.
-Regarding proactive dialogues, "Responsible value chain" is a key pillar for targeted engagement action, in which integration of the social context, e.g., the due diligence and monitoring of human rights and labour conditions, is vital.
-The Asset Manager uses its voting rights in order to support strategic measures to advance human rights in line with the Sustainable Development Goals (SDGs) and mitigate or actively reduce risks related to human rights and avoid negative impacts.
-Hence, the Asset Manager in general votes in
+Adverse Sustainability Indicator Metric Metric letric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 1.4% 0.9% Coverage: from 50.4% to 46.8% Eligible: from 55.9% to 54.4% The share of investments in companies that have been involved in violations of UN Global Compact principles or OECD guidelines for multinational enterprises marginally increased.
+Starting from a very low value, yearly improvements are highly difficult to achieve.
+LGT CP acts in accordance with the UN Global Compaprinciples and the OECD Guidelines for Multinational Enterprises and is guided by these international standards to assess the behavior of companies.
+The compliance with the principles of the UN Global Compact is assessed using LGT CP's proprietary contriversy screening and scoring.
+Companies with signification controversies related to the principles may be excluded from the investment universe, where such exclusion outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production outlined in the investment policy of a specific production on the specific issue with the company.
+Su posed breaches of international norms, especially the UNGC principles, will be prioritised as reactive engagement cases for deeper analysis as LGT CP considers had negagement dialogue companies' views on the related negagement dialogue companies' views on the related negative events, measures taken to improve copanies' practices and follow up actions to remedy the situation will be covered.
+If an engagement exercise proves unsuccessful, escalation strategies available in clude reducing or divestment of holdings in the investor and consideration of a collaborative engagement exercise proves unsuccessful, escalation strategies available in clude reducing or divestment of holdings in the investor and consideration of a collaborative engagement action, which i

+LGT CP uses its voting rights in order to support strategic measures to advance human rights in line with the Sustainable Development Goals (SDGs) and mitigate or actively reduce risks related to human rights and avoid negative impacts.
+Hence, LGT CP in general votes in line with what it considers will strengthen human rights-related policies, reporting, actions and risk management and oversight.
+This could relate to supporting voting items on e.g., disclosure of human rights due diligence processes, human rights impact assessments and independent third-party audits.
+In addition, inability to adequately address human rights norms could result in voting against board member(s) most accountable/responsible for human rights.